By Steve Newton

 Tim Curry did such an unforgettable job of bringing the taunting, child-killing character to life.
 In the first audio excerpt I posted from the interview–which was conducted in Curry’s trailer while he was in full Pennywise makeup–he explained that, to him, the clown was like “a smile gone bad”.

 “Basically he’s just pure evil,” said Curry between bites of a tomato and cream-cheese sandwich, crusts removed.
 “And he can also metamorphose into various other forms—mostly into the image feared most by whoever he’s appearing to.

 “I won’t tell you what he turns into at the end,” he added with a wink.
 “But basically he’s completely irredeemable; he’s the kind of chap that’s entirely without charm.”

-In the second audio excerpt, which I posted a few weeks back, Curry can be heard detailing how the actual look of Pennywise was created.
+In the second audio excerpt, Curry can be heard detailing how the actual look of Pennywise was created.

 “The clown face was a little mixture of all three of us,” he said, referring to himself, Mixon, and Wallace.
 “But the first five days of shooting there wasn’t a day when the face was quite the same, because tiny little things evolved, like the shape of the mouth.
 And the eyebrows are actually the hardest thing to really nail down.”